 Make Your Decision

 This shouldn’t be taken into lightly.
 Think about all of the factors and what you have learned about the prospective tenant.
 Listen to your gut and don’t rent to anyone you are unsure about.
-Having the wrong tenant living in your Stockton renatl property can cost you a fortune.
+Having the wrong tenant living in your Sacramento renatl property can cost you a fortune.